blebeuf/09_README_generator/README.md

   ## Features

-  NA
+  N/A

   ## How to Contribute

-  NA
+  Email me please with any updates, or suggestions.

   ## Tests

-  NA
+  N/A

   ## Questions

-  Please bryanlebeuf@gmail.com if you have any questions regarding this project.
-Also visit my blebeuf for other projects/applications.
+  Please email me at bryanl@gmail.com if you have any questions or concerns regarding this project.
+  Also visit my blebeuf for other projects and/or applications.